 The College will award comparable academic credit to registered students for successful completion of the College Entrance Examination Board's College Level Examination Program (CLEP) general and subject-area examinations.
-Contact Admissions at 330-494-6170 for additional information.
+Contact the Admissions Office at 330-494-6170 for additional information.